How To Create Rich Snippets In WordPress And The 6 BEST Plugins For Adding It

 Here are three main ways to add structured data to your WordPress website:

-- Add Schema Markup Manually – more complicated than using a rich snippet plugin, but still helpful.
+- Add Schema Markup Manually – more complicated than using one of the best rich snippet wordpress plugins, but still helpful.

 - Google Tag Manager – you can add structured content from Schema.org without having to mess around with code.